gerardormz98/insta-queue-ui/README.md

 InstaQueue is a real-time waitlist manager for restaurants and businesses.
 Users can join the waitlist, see their position in real-time, get notified when their table is ready, and more!

-Inspired by Yelp's waitlist.
+Inspired by Yelp's Guest Manager.
 Built by me 😊.

 ## Main Features
 **Admins (Waitlist hosts)**